I generally choose salty treats over sweet ones, but when you combine sweet and salty...holy cow, I'm in heaven!

 Note: this caramel sauce also makes an awesome ice cream topping at this stage!

-Once the caramel sauce is completely cool, combine the softened butter, powdered sugar, and caramel together in a mixer and beat until a smooth, glorious buttercream icing.
+Once the caramel sauce is completely cool, combine the softened butter, powdered sugar, and caramel together in a mixer (oh Kitchenaid stand mixer, I love you so) and beat until a smooth, glorious buttercream icing.
 If the icing is too stiff, add just a bit of milk, cream, or water (just a bit at a time) until the icing is the perfect consistency for your needs.

 And clearly, Apple Spice cupcakes need to be topped with salted caramel buttercream.
 Oh yes.
 And perhaps sprinkled with some extra crystals of sea salt.